-ASPR TRACIE staff compiled resources and references related to post- disaster dialysis operations.
-In addition, we have attached a previously completed technical assistance response on the post-Sandy improvements to dialysis patient management for additional reference.
+ASPR TRACIE staff compiled resources and references related to post- disaster dialysis operations in response to numerous requests for technical assistance.
+We have also attached a previously completed technical assistance response on the post-Sandy improvements to dialysis patient management for additional reference.